LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 > git remote remove origin
 > ```

-### Modify Remote Repositories
+### Modify Address of Remote Repositories

-To modify a remote repository, you can use the following command:
+To modify the address of a remote repository, you can use the following command:

 ```bash
 git remote set-url <name> <url>